Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 ## Which Is Your Type?

-It's wonderful to see their weibo.
+It's wonderful to see their Weibo posts.
-Their followers are greatly increasing, the comments and forwards are multiplying -- from 100+ in the beginning, to 10,000+ at present.
+Their followers are greatly increasing, the comments and reposts are multiplying -- from 100+ in the beginning, to 10,000+ at present.
 Among these huge amount of comments, we can take a peek at the commons' viewpoints, the fans' ardent support, the aunties' soft advices, and strangers' puzzling.
 Which one is your type?